The streets of Atlanta are a cold and dangerous place for women and children.

 Atlanta Mission is supported 100% through contributions from individuals, churches, foundations, and other organizations.
 We receive no government money for these services.

-puts five women through the career development program
+sponsors 10 women through the career development program

 sponsors 1 month of service at The Atlanta Day Shelter, or 1 month of food and lodging for 200 women and children